klmcwhirter/oci-shared-images/README.md

 ### Sample Config Structure
 The supplied [`ocisictl.yaml`](./ocisictl.yaml) file is setup to produce the graph above.
 It also creates `debian:bookworm` and `debian-bookworm-dx` to highlight how one might create multiple hierarchies if needed.

-The file is a YAML list where each item in the list represents and image to create and, optionally, a distrobox to assemble.
+The file is a YAML list where each item in the list represents an image to create and, optionally, a distrobox to assemble.

 |Property|Description|Sample Value|
 | --- | --- | --- |